Spinal Pain Specialists Orange County California

 Intrathecal Pumps (Morphine Pump)

 Medicines taken orally get diffused throughout the entire body which means that a great deal of medication must be ingested in order to get the appropriate quantities to the place it is needed most to ease pain: the spinal cord.
 Now we have the ability to get that medicine to exactly where it’s needed.
-By surgically implanting a pump under the skin of a person’s abdomen, and running a catheter to the precise location in the spine where the pain is, we can pump medication directly into the spinal fluid, allowing for a much more potent effect on the spinal cord.
+By surgically implanting a pump under the skin of a person’s abdomen, and running a catheter to the precise location in the spine where the pain is, we can pump medication directly into the spinal fluid, allowing for a much more potent effect on the spinal cord and pain management.
 This drastically cuts down the dose of medication that is needed, and the medication often provides even better pain relief with much fewer side effects.

 Return to Top